1And Jesus answered and again spoke to them in parables, saying,

 20And he said to them, “Whose image and inscription is this?”

 21They said to him, “Caesar’s.”
 Then he said to them, “Then give back to Caesar the things that are Caesar’s, and to God the things that are God’s.”

 22And having heard that, they were amazed, so they left him and went away.

-23On that same day Sadducees (who say there is no resurrection) came to him and asked him,
+23On that same day some Sadducees (who say that there is no resurrection) came to him and asked him,

-24saying, “Teacher, Moses said, If someone dies, having no children, his brother must marry his wife and raise up offspring for his brother.b
+24saying, “Teacher, Moses said, If someone dies, having no children, his brother must marry his wife and raise up offspring for his dead brother.c

 25Now there were with us seven brothers.
 And the first married and died, and having no offspring, left his wife to his brother.